eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 For the revocation of PIDs and attestations (including WUAs), the ARF specifies three methods:

 - Only issue short-lived attestations having a validity period of 24 hours or less, such that revocation will never be necessary,

 - Use an Attestation Status List mechanism specified.
+- Use an Attestation Status List mechanism specified.

+- Use an Attestation Revocation List mechanism specified.
 - Use an Attestation Revocation List mechanism specified.

 The latter two methods imply that a Relying Party must regularly download an Attestation Status List or Attestation Revocation List, to